codesnail/LegendAIRy/drive/arduino/readme.md

-This file contains arduino code for autonomous driving projects.
+This is a duplicate public repo containing arduino code for autonomous driving projects.
+It works in conjunction with the python code.
+These files are part of student projects so some portions are intended for students to complete.